 Day 1 – Madrid to Pamplona

-Since this 10-day Pyrenees Itinerary starts in Madrid, you can either spend one day in the city or make the most of the drive while visiting new Spanish landmarks along the way.
+Since this 10-day Pyrenees itinerary starts in Madrid, you can either spend a few days exploring the city or make the most of the drive by visiting new Spanish landmarks along the way to northern Spain.
+Specifically, on your journey from Madrid to Pamplona, you can make stops at:

 - the iconic Burgos Cathedral – one of the most beautiful cathedrals of the Iberian Peninsula